 The sunburn remedies below come from respected doctors and herbalists.
 I’ve included links to studies that support their use along with explanations of why they work where applicable.
 I hope you find it helpful!

 Note: Though the Mayo Clinic says most first and second degree burns can be treated at home, serious burns should be treated professionally.
 Please do not use any home remedies on serious burns.

 My grandmother’s favorite “owie balm” was a freshly plucked aloe vera leaf – turns out she was onto something!

-Apparently the plant contains a polysaccharide that is found in lots of plants, but somehow works differently in aloe.
+Apparently aloe contains a polysaccharide that is found in lots of plants, but somehow works differently in this case.
 “It seems to bind growth factors in wounds whereas normally they would be destroyed.
 Aloe vera polysaccharide seems to speed along the healing process much quicker,” he says.

 If you’ve never grown fresh aloe, it’s very easy.
 Just keep it in a sunny window and follow these watering/repotting instructions.